Updated February 12, 2021 - Coronavirus

 If my flight is cancelled because the airline is not flying to areas where there are Coronavirus cases, am I covered?

-There is no coverage for the canceled flight under the travel insurance policy if the airline cancels your flight due to Coronavirus, unless your Policy included a Cancel For Any Reason upgrade.
+There is no coverage for the canceled flight under the travel insurance policy.
 You may have coverage under the Trip Delay benefit for additional meals and hotel expenses are incurred if your flight is cancelled on your scheduled departure date or during your trip, and you purchased your policy prior to January 21, 2020.
 Always check with air carriers to understand cancellation and change policies.
 There is no coverage under the policy if your flight to or from your destination is cancelled due to Coronavirus.
 However, we suggest you contact the airline to seek a refund for your flight.
 Should you have other unused, non-refundable, pre-paid trip costs, consult the “Unforeseen Covered Reasons” portion of your insurance policy.
 We encourage you to file a claim that will be assessed in accordance with the facts of each case, your individual circumstances and the Policy language.

 My tour operator cancelled my tour because of the Coronavirus outbreak.
 Is this covered?